rosstuck/laravel-workshop/readme.md

 - `composer install`
 - Copy `.env.example` to `.env` and configure it for your database.
+- Run `./artisan migrations:migrate` (That's not a typo of the Laravel migrations, we're using Doctrine migrations).
+- Run `./artisan key:generate` to setup
 - `./artisan serve`
 - Navigate to [localhost:8000](http://localhost:8000/) and you should see a success message